InfiniBrains/mobagen/README.md

 This project was made using theese open-sourced [third parties](THIRDPARTIES.md).

 ## Contributors
-MoBaGEn development was made by theese [People](PEOPLE.md), and the top contributors are:
+MoBaGEn development is made by theese [People](PEOPLE.md), and the top contributors are:
 - [Alexandre Tolstenko](linkedin.com/in/aletolstenko/)

 ## Sponsorship